 I hope it offers them an escape.
 That’s what reading was for me, so I want kids to imagine themselves in the story and live another life.
 Then they take that life with them when they close the book.

-For more information on the gorgeous Krys Saclier, or to book her to come to your school, visit her website.
+For more information about the gorgeous Krys Saclier or to book her to come to your school, visit her website.
 Don’t forget to look out for the Kids Only Podcast, and you may even want to check out the teacher notes she’s written for Super Nova.